Do you want to start your own LLC in Florida?

 If you want to establish a similar arrangement, conduct a simple search for a trademark on the USPTO website.
 Then look into the process of registering a trademark should you need to.

-Step 2: Hire a registered agent
+Step 2: Hire or designate a registered agent

 Every corporation, LLC, or limited partnership registered in Florida has to list a registered agent on a respective form and pay a $25 filing fee.